 You may select this feat more than once to receive multiple proficiencies.

 Equipment (2, 5 or 10pts): This feat provides the character with an exceptional, elite or unique item depending on points spend.
 These items may improve skill checks by increasing the value by 1, 2 or 3.
 They may provide different types of defense (1, 2 or 3).
 It may also modify other stats as the GM sees fit (GM: consider game balance).
 However, if you choose not to be boring, these items can do much more than stat modifications.
 Think of it as magic items.
 Depending on your setting you can create cyborg enhancements, lightsaber, pip boy, jetpack, psionic lash, stun phasers and maybe even an arrow controlled by whistles.
 For the rest of equipment related content see: inventory and currency.
 You may select this feat more than once to receive more equipment.

 The effects of skills/feats on the main stats are listed on the bottom (character sheet P1: middle and right).

 Race and classes: Since there are no races/species/classes, you must create your own by choosing a combination of relevant skills and feats.
 For example, a Klingon might be strong while Vulcans are smart.
 Force could be a power for a Jedi, a Turian may have radiation-resistance trait, and a Zealot may possess psionic blades equipment.
 GM could (and should) help with this process.
 Since not everything is written, player and GM will work together to decide the best way to represent the character.

 Skill check is the way of testing whether a character succeeded or failed in an attempt.
 Players roll the d6s and count the number of successes.
 A successful roll is 4, 5 or 6 (above 3).
+Count the number of successes [S].
 Below and on the second page of character sheet there is a probability table (character sheet P2, upper left) listing probability of success for different skill and difficulty levels.